HyperNylium/PassGen/README.md

 - Easy to use

-- A updater program* that i wrote so you don't even need to open your web browser
+- A updater program* that i wrote so you don't even need to open your web browser to get an update

 - And more updates on there way!!